damianhakert/damianhakert.github.io/source/_posts/2015-02-03-5-reasons-why-you-should-be-using-ci.markdown

 ## 2. Check for code test coverage

 Think your tests cover most of your code?
 Well think again.
 If your CI server supports it, you can have it check your code for test coverage.
-This way every time you commit something new without any tests you will feel the shame that comes with having your coverage percentage go down because of your changes.
+This way every time you commit something new without any tests, you will feel the shame that comes with having your coverage percentage go down because of your changes.

 ## 3. Deploy your code to production